agorf/dyndns53/README.md

 that it must end with a `.`) and `HOSTEDZONEID` is the id of the [hosted zone][] the record set belongs to.

+If the record set does not exist, it will be created the first time dyndns53 runs.

 [Cron]: https://en.wikipedia.org/wiki/Cron
 [hosted zone]: http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/ListInfoOnHostedZone.html